NOMITE anti-allergen accreditation

 House dust mites mostly eat the scales of both human and pet skin.
 Apparently, a single human produces around 0.5 to 1 gram of skin scales every day.
 Several thousand mites can live off 0.25 grams for months!
 So down and feathers on not on the menu for the house dust mite!

-- Look for the Nomite mark!
+- Look for the No-mite mark!
+All scooms duvets and pillows are No-mite accredited.

 - Buy washable down and feather duvet and pillows. scooms duvets and pillows are both washable at 40°C.